Creating print ready covers to publisher specs

 The cover layout document.

-• GreenLight creates a new InDesign document created from the given specifications and offers to save with a suitable name
+• GreenLight creates a new InDesign document from the given specifications and offers to save it with a suitable name

 • The calculated artwork size including spine width, flaps, layers, logos, barcodes and more are all automatically generated